Revised September 26, 2019

 Sec.
-1. The purpose of the GBA shall be:
+1. The purposes of the GBA shall be:

-- To establish an organization of persons representative of the business, professional, and organization interests of the Town of
+- To establish an association of businesses, organizations, and persons with interests in the business community of the Town of

-- To promote and encourage a business climate favorable to Glocester-based business, professional, and organization enterprises;
+- To promote and encourage a climate favorable to Glocester-based businesses and organizations;

-- To unite the members of the Glocester business community and to promote a greater sense of business and social unity and esprit among the GBA membership.
+- To unite the members of the Glocester business and organization community, and to promote a greater sense of unity and esprit among the GBA membership.